Comparisons

 NMN vs NR: Which NAD+ Precursor Actually Works Better?

 The NMN vs NR debate has split the longevity supplement world into camps.
 David Sinclair takes NMN.
 Charles Brenner (who discovered NR) argues his compound has the superior human evidence.
-Both men are legitimate Harvard and UC Irvine researchers respectively, and their disagreement reflects genuine scientific uncertainty.
+Both men are legitimate researchers — Harvard and UC Irvine respectively — and their disagreement reflects genuine scientific uncertainty.

 Quick Verdict